 What to bring and wear

 You can wear street clothes.
-Sneakers are recommended.
+Sneakers are OK.

 You can visit all year round, but it is best to avoid the hot summer months and when there is snowfall.
 Sekigahara is an area of heavy snowfall.